 Words of wisdom from our Founding Fathers:

-Margret Thatcher, obviously not a founder father, hit the nail on the head when she said,
+Margret Thatcher, obviously not a founding father, hit the nail on the head when she said,

 Preppers, like the founding fathers, recognize that self-sufficiency is not only virtuous, but it also provides a level of security that dependence on others cannot.